-Translations into English should be provided in footnotes where there is an expectation that the work will be assessed by more than one sub-faculty, and it is largely a matter for the individual student and supervisor to decide whether this is the case.
+Translations into English should be provided in footnotes where there is an expectation that the work will be assessed by more than one sub-faculty, and it is largely a matter for the individual student and Special Subject tutor, or dissertation supervisor, to decide whether this is the case.
 In any event, translations in the footnotes of material already included in the text will not contribute to the overall word-count (i.e. this material should not be counted twice).
 For the avoidance of doubt, students should declare on the cover sheet of their essay where they have translated materials into English.